 Outdated hardware on your cupboards and drawers can really make a room look old and neglected.
 A few simple changes to the hardware will give the entire space a new look.
 There are many styles to choose from at your local big-box store.
 You’re sure to find one that suits your design.

 No matter what room you’re updating, there isn’t anything more effective than a new coat of paint.
+In fact, it’s one of the easiest and most impactful home improvement projects.
 If you have a small space with dark walls, try a lighter, more neutral paint color to make the room look larger.
 Painting cupboards and shelving can easily turn them from drab to fab.
 Before you do, be sure to give them a good cleaning and a light sanding so you can start with a clean slate.
 A carefully considered color can give new life to your old space.

 A room that doesn’t have enough storage space can become messy and unattractive.
 Literally think outside the box when it comes to storage—storage doesn’t have to be oversized boxes and clunky pieces of furniture.
 Consider having drawers built into the side of your staircase or installing or replacing the mantelpiece.
 Recessed cabinets also provide storage space without taking up too much room.

 Easier storage comes in the form of furniture.
 Consider using furniture that provides ample storage space.
 Look for a coffee table with shelves to store books or room for storage under the tabletop.
 You can also use decorative baskets or chests to store anything you need in plain sight without cluttering up your space.